-The School Board meets on the first and third Wednesday of each month at 6:00 pm with the exceptions of July and August when meetings are held on the third Wednesday only.
-All meetings are held at the Administration Office located at 205 N. Alder Ave.
+The School Board meets on the second and fourth Wednesday of each month at 6:00 pm with the exceptions of June, July and August when meetings are held on the fourth Wednesday only.
+All meetings are held at the Administration Office located at 205 N. Alder Ave., unless otherwise posted.
 The board will function through (1) Regular Board Meetings, (2) Special Board Meetings, as well as, Study Sessions, and (3) Emergency Meetings.
 All meetings are open to the public and everyone is welcome and encouraged to attend.